TIBCOSoftware/snappydata/docs/install.md

 When running the script you can also specify properties like number of stores and region.
 For example, using the following command, you can start a SnappyData cluster named **snappydata-cluster** with 2 stores (or servers) in the N. California (us-west-1) region on AWS.
 It also starts an Apache Zeppelin server on the instance where lead is running.

-The examples below assume that you have the key file (my-ec2-key.pem) in your home directory for AWS Key Pair named 'my-ec2-key'.
+The examples below assume that you have the key file (my-ec2-key.pem) in your home directory for EC2 Key Pair named 'my-ec2-key'.

 ```
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem --stores=2 --with-zeppelin=embedded --region=us-west-1 launch snappydata-cluster
 ```
 To start Apache Zeppelin on a separate instance, use `--with-zeppelin=non-embedded`.

-For comprehensive list of command options, simply run `./snappy-ec2` in the command prompt.

 ####Specifying Properties